 The course will be taught annually but will focus on a set of revolving themes and issues that inform contemporary documentary filmmaking and the critical discourse that surrounds it.
 The theme for fall 2016 was “Places and Spaces.”
 One 3-hour class (some of which will include field shooting and research trips) and one evening screening each week.

 Requisite: A prior 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
 Spring semester.
-Professor Montague.2019-20: Offered in Fall 2019
+Professor Montague.2020-21: Not offered

 (Offered as ARHA 452, EUST 452, and SWAG 452) Shortly after the Franco-Prussian War--when there were more bloody corpses in the streets of Paris than at the height of the French Revolution--Monet and some others invented Impressionism.
 Rather than grab horror by the throat, as Goya and Picasso did in Spain, they created an earthly paradise.
 To this end, some ecstatically immersed themselves in nature; others tapped the gas-lit pleasures of the demi-monde.

 We will revel in the different visions of Monet, Degas, Renoir, as well as of Van Gogh, Gauguin, Cézanne, Toulouse-Lautrec, Matisse--the Symbolist and Fauvist artists who followed.
 We will feast on the artists’ images, originals whenever possible (including Monet’s Matinée sur la Seine at the Mead).
 We will study their words--Van Gogh’s letters, Gauguin’s Noa Noa, Matisse’s “Notes of a Painter”--and analyze the ways in which they transformed their experiences into art.